Is Berkeley College Right for You?

 First-time students at Berkeley College pursuing a Master’s degree are budgeted $520 for the first term for a laptop.

-Educational costs are an important consideration for students selecting a college.
-For that reason, Berkeley College protects eligible students from increases in full-time tuition rates (excluding fees) through the Tuition Freeze Program.
+Students who are enrolled in the Tuition Freeze program as of Fall 2026 will continue under its current structure and requirements.
+These students will remain exempt from increases in full-time tuition rates (excluding fees).
 Full-time tuition rates shall not increase for students who maintain full-time or part-time continuous enrollment in a graduate degree program.
-This policy is effective beginning with new students enrolling Fall 2025 and is subject to change in the future.
+This policy is subject to change in the future.
 Tuition Freeze Policy.

 Application Fee $50 (non-refundable)